salkuadrat/learning/packages/learning_smart_reply/README.md

 The easy way to use ML Kit for generating smart replies in Flutter.

+With ML Kit's Smart Reply, you can automatically generate relevant replies to messages.
+Smart Reply helps your users respond to messages quickly, and makes it easier to reply to messages on devices with limited input capabilities.

 ## Getting Started

 Add dependency to your flutter project: